alercah/rado/lang.old.md

 are inferred.

 A function can be used anywhere an expression is legal.
-If it has no arguments, then it is called automatically without needing a call expression `()`, so functions with no arguments can be used like constants.
+If it has no arguments, then it is called automatically without needing a call expression `()`.

-Functions can be replaced or deleted, but not modified.
-A replaced function must have the same signature as the one it replaces.
-A null function cannot be referenced in a context where it could be called.
+Functions can be overridden, but not modified or deleted.

 ### Enum Declaration